 Following God involves continuous testing and evaluation for correction of our sinful thoughts and attitudes. (see scientific method)

 When we join a group whether it is a class at a public school, church, or 12 step meeting, we learn to see what other people are doing and then figure out how to fit in.
 We listen to instructions, but ultimately we go by what other people are doing.
 Extraverts may jump right in and master this process quickly while introverts can be more passive observers.
 Most of us function this way.
 The instructions are secondary.
 Few people will go against group norms to point out how the group is missing the mark.
 Yet truth be told, the only true way to God is to be willing to stay in the truth no matter what the consequence.
 Jesus and the apostles died for the correct message to be taught.
 We must be willing to face many social challenges and especially seek adjustments within ourselves to stay the course of peace, love, mercy, forgiveness, truth, justice, compassion, and patience.
 We ought to follow, learn, adjust, and improve on these character traits each day.

-Luke 6:39 He also told them this parable: “Can the blind lead the blind?
-Will they not both fall into a pit?
+Luke 6:39 And He spoke a parable to them: “Can the blind lead the blind?
+Will they not both fall into the ditch?
+NKJV

 Jesus says to his disciples, "follow me."
 They left their things and lived with Jesus.
 If we are followers of Christ then we would leave our stuff, ideas, personal beliefs, understanding, traditions, wants, and desires to live with Jesus.
 We let go of anything that may hinder our obedience.
 Let's see what the bible says.

 Fishermen, women, tax collectors, sinners, and great multitudes followed Jesus with a certain requirement . . . self-denial.